zonemaster/zonemaster/docs/public/upgrading/backend.md

 ## 4. Find current version

 The following command will report the version of Zonemaster-Backend currently installed.
-If an error is report Zonemaster-Backend is not installed or not available for the user.
-If so, consider tunning the command as root or with `sudo`.
+If an error is reported, Zonemaster-Backend is not installed or not available for the user.
+If so, consider running the command as root or with `sudo`.

 ```sh